httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 The offset is the number of bytes from the representation data that have been received, either during the creation of the upload resource ({{upload-creation}}) and by appending to it ({{upload-appending}}).
 The offset can be retrieved from the upload resource ({{offset-retrieving}}) and is required when appending representation data ({{upload-appending}}) to synchronize the client and resource regarding the amount of transferred representation data.

 Representation data received by the upload resource cannot be removed again and, therefore, the offset MUST NOT decrease.
-If the upload resource loses representation data, the server MUST consider the upload resource invalid and reject further interaction with it.
+If the server loses any part of the state, it MUST deactivate the upload resource and reject further interaction with it.

 The `Upload-Offset` request and response header field conveys the offset. `Upload-Offset` is an Item Structured Header Field ({{STRUCTURED-FIELDS}}).
 Its value is a non-negative Integer ({{Section 3.3.1 of STRUCTURED-FIELDS}}) and indicates the current offset as viewed by the message sender.
 Other values MUST cause the entire header field to be ignored.